 The best way I cope with the emotional and physical side effects of menopause is to keep fit and healthy.
 Exercise and a healthy diet help me manage weight gain, and the endorphins keep me happy and energetic.
 When I feel frustrated or overwhelmed, I often go for a walk or a run with a friend to burn off the negative energy.

-What are some of the unique challenges you have faced at work as a result of the menopausal transition?
+What are some of the unique challenges you’ve faced at work as a result of the menopausal transition?
 How have you overcome these?

 Unless you’re open about your experience, you go through menopause without anyone knowing what is happening to you.
 It can be difficult to talk about, especially at work, although I informed a colleague who supported me when I needed it.